Because they attack the deity of Christ.

 We thought, “Why would anyone take God out of that verse?”
-So, we began to study a little manuscript evidence (see the question on 1 Jn 5:7 for a brief discussion of manuscript evidence) and we found out some very interesting things.
+So, we began to study a little manuscript evidence (see the question What About 1 Jn 5:7? for a brief discussion of manuscript evidence) and we found out some very interesting things.

 The word for “God” in Greek is spelled theta, epsilon, omicron, sigma.
 The word was often abbreviated by contracting it to just theta, sigma.
 The word for “he” in Greek is spelled omicron, sigma.
 The difference between an omicron and a theta is essentially the addition of a horizontal stroke in the middle of the letter.
 Scholars attacking the deity of Christ have attested that the appearance of the horizontal stroke was, in some cases, a “bleed through” from printing on the other side of the page.

 Doesn’t it seem inconceivable that someone would corrupt the words of God on such a flimsy argument?
 It does, unless you consider a couple of things about Bible translators and writers.
 In Jesus’ day, these guys were called “scribes.”
 As a group, they had two outstanding characteristics.